Elizabeth Debicki: Career beginnings (2011–2016)

 Debicki made her feature film debut in the 2011 Australian film A Few Best Men, with a brief appearance as a secretary.
 This was her first role after graduating from drama school.
 After seeing her audition reel, director Baz Luhrmann, who was casting for his upcoming film adaptation of The Great Gatsby, flew her to auditions in Los Angeles, where she screen tested with actor Tobey Maguire.
 In May 2011, Luhrmann announced that she had been cast as Jordan Baker in his 2013 film The Great Gatsby.
 She would go on to receive rave reviews for her portrayal of the character, winning an AACTA Award for Best Actress in a Supporting Role.
 In December 2012, Debicki was the subject of a photo shoot for Vogue Australia.

 From June to July 2013, Debicki played Madame in the Sydney Theatre Company's production of Jean Genet's play The Maids, with Cate Blanchett starring as Claire and Isabelle Huppert as Solange.
 She won the best newcomer award at the Sydney Theatre Awards for her performance.
 In 2014, the play transferred off-Broadway at the New York City Center.
-Around this same time, Debicki also starred in a 13-minute short film called "Gödel Incomplete" and made an appearance as a guest star in the third season of the Australian television series Rake.
+Around this same time, Debicki also starred in a 13-minute short film called GÖDEL, incomplete and made an appearance as a guest star in the third season of the Australian television series Rake.

 In 2015, Debicki played supporting roles in three major motion pictures.
 She played the villain in Guy Ritchie's film adaptation of The Man from U.N.C.L.E.
 (2015), learning to drive on set.
 She also appeared in Australian film director Justin Kurzel's adaptation of Macbeth, as well as the biographical adventure film Everest, which would gross $203 million worldwide.
-The following year, she starred as Mona Sanders alongside Mark Strong and Hope Davis in the world première stage adaptation of Georges Simenon's novel The Man on the Bench in the Barn titled, The Red Barn by David Hare at the National Theatre's Lyttelton Theatre in London.
+The following year, she starred as Mona Sanders alongside Mark Strong and Hope Davis in the world première stage adaptation of Georges Simenon's novel The Man on the Bench in the Barn titled The Red Barn by David Hare at the National Theatre's Lyttelton Theatre in London.
 The play ran from October 2016 to January 2017.

 In 2016 Debicki played major roles in two television shows.
-She played the lead role of Dr. Anna Macy in the eight-part Australian television series The Kettering Incident, which was shot almost entirely on location in Tasmania.
+She played the lead role of Dr. Anna Macy in the eight-part Australian television series The Kettering Incident, which was largely shot on location in Tasmania.
 A few months after shooting on that show ended, Debicki headed to Switzerland to begin shooting the television miniseries The Night Manager; she played the role of Jed in the adaptation of the John le Carré novel of the same name.
 The show aired in the United States in April 2016.